ClonedPuppy/SK_Shader_info/README.md

 black.
 This is because StereoKit uses a special shader for its UI panels, called **shader_builtin_ui_quadrant**.

-So let's fish this shader out of the StereoKit source code and remove the default lighting.
+Let's fish this shader out of the StereoKit source code and remove the default lighting.
 The shader is in [_StereoKit/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl_](https://github.com/maluoi/StereoKit/blob/master/StereoKitC/shaders_builtin/shader_builtin_ui_quadrant.hlsl).
 Copy the shader file to your own directory and open it up.
 Find the line _o.color.rgb *= Lighting(o.normal);_ and comment it out.

 Then set the default material_ui_quadrant  shader to this new tweaked version.
+I added _unlit_ to the name for clarity.

     Material.Find("default/material_ui_quadrant").Shader = Shader.FromFile("shader_builtin_ui_quadrant_unlit.hlsl");

-Great.
 The StereoKit hands and UI windows can now be seen, even in complete darkness.
-Now we are ready to write some shaders!

-### A simple ambient light shader
+### Anatomy of a simple ambient light shader in StereoKit

     #include "stereokit.hlsli"